cieto-dev/industrial-energy-optimizer/docs/SYSTEM_DESIGN.md

 ---

-## Module 4a – Policy & Eligibility Engine *(status: scope not yet finalized)*
+## Module 4a – Policy & Eligibility Engine *(status: IN scope — scaffolded, implementation pending)*

-> **This module does not yet formally exist in this document or in `decision-engine/`, even though `knowledge-base/policies/` has already been fully built out** (`central_policies.json`, `state_policies.json`, `eligibility_rules.json`, `carbon_pricing.json`, `renewable_purchase_obligations.json`).
-This section is included to make that gap explicit rather than silent, and to record what the module would do once scope is confirmed in `FEATURE_BACKLOG.md`.

-If in scope, this module would:
+> **This module is now confirmed in scope.** `decision-engine/policy/` exists with `__init__.py`, `eligibility.py`, `subsidy_matcher.py`, and `policy_engine.py` — all 0 bytes (scaffolded, not yet implemented). `knowledge-base/policies/` is fully built and internally consistent.
+See `FEATURE_BACKLOG.md` for the formal scope decision and `docs/ROADMAP.md` Sprint 3 for the implementation plan.

+This module:

-- Determine which central/state government schemes, subsidies, and tax benefits a factory is eligible for, based on MSME classification, location, and project type.
+- Determines which central/state government schemes, subsidies, and tax benefits a factory is eligible for, based on MSME classification, location, and project type.
-- Apply eligibility rules from `knowledge-base/policies/eligibility_rules.json`.
+- Applies eligibility rules from `knowledge-base/policies/eligibility_rules.json`.
-- Feed eligible subsidy/incentive values into Module 7 (Financial Analysis) to adjust effective capital cost and payback period.
+- Feeds eligible subsidy/incentive values into Module 7 (Financial Analysis) to adjust effective capital cost and payback period.

-**Blocking dependencies before this can be built:**
+**What remains before this can be implemented:**
-- Formal MVP scope decision (currently `FEATURE_BACKLOG.md` lists subsidy integration as post-MVP — needs reconciling against the work already done).
-- Consolidation of the currently-duplicated subsidy data across `policies/`, `finance/subsidies.json`, and `constraints/budget.json` into one source of truth.
+- Write `eligibility.py` — MSME/Udyam/enterprise-category/turnover/state checks.
+- Write `subsidy_matcher.py` — load policy JSON, match schemes, rank by benefit.
+- Write `policy_engine.py` — orchestrate the above.
+- Connect to `backend/apis/policy_api.py` (stub exists, 0 bytes).
-- Module 1 extended to collect the MSME/eligibility fields listed above.
+- Extend Module 1 to collect all required MSME/eligibility fields (see `DOMAIN_MODEL.md` §1 Module 4a fields).

 ---